pragma-/pbot/doc/Commands.md

 ## Command documentation

-Here is the documentation for all of PBot's commands.
+Here is the documentation for all of PBot's built-in commands and some of the more useful Factoids, Plugins and Modules.

 ### Administrative commands